An Analysis of the Influence of Transfer Learning When Measuring the Tortuosity of Blood Vessels

 \section{Results}

-\subsection{Generation of the specialized networks}
+\subsection{Generation of the Specialized Networks}

 Two networks were optimized using the methodology described in Section \ref{sec:creating_specialized}, each specialized in segmenting non-tortuous or tortuous blood vessels.
-After training, the network specialized in non-tortuous vessels (NSSV) obtained an average IoU of 0.8882 and an average Dice coefficient of 0.9405.
-The network specialized in tortuous vessels (NSTV) had an average IoU of 0.9158 and an average Dice coefficient of 0.9553.
+After training, the network specialized in non-tortuous vessels (NSNV) obtained an average IoU of 0.8882 \footnote{Average Dice of 0.9405}.
+The network specialized in tortuous vessels (NSTV) had an average IoU of 0.9158 \footnote{Average Dice of 0.9553}.
 These results are comparable to the performance obtained by other works in the literature focused on the segmentation of blood vessels imaged by confocal microscopy \cite{Todorov2020, Tahir2021}.
 Figure \ref{fig:segmentation_quality} shows examples of results obtained by the CNNs when compared to the ground truth labels.

-\subsection{Fine-tuning the specialized networks}
+It is worth mentioning that even though our experiments evaluate the segmentation performance using IoU, we optimized our networks using the cross-entropy as loss function.
+We observed that using the IoU or Dice as loss functions led to a similar performance compared to the cross-entropy, but the cross-entropy led to better convergence.

+\subsection{Fine-Tuning the Specialized Networks}